srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/zeromq/source/index.rst

 of use-cases for which RF front-ends might not be needed or wanted.
 Those use-cases include (but are not limited to) the use of srsLTE for educational or research purposes, continuous integration and delivery (CI/CD) or development and debugging.

-With srsLTE this can be achieved by replacing the radio link between eNodeB and UE with a machanism that allows to exchange baseband IQ samples over an alternative transport.
+With srsLTE this can be achieved by replacing the radio link between eNodeB and UE with a mechanism that allows to exchange baseband IQ samples over an alternative transport.
 For this purpose, we've implemented a ZeroMQ-based RF driver that essentially acts as a transmit and receive pipe for exchanging IQ samples over TCP or IPC.